General Dynamics F-16 Fighting Falcon operators: Pakistan

 Pakistan was an early customer of the F-16, seeking to counter a heavy Soviet presence in Afghanistan, in addition to countering its traditional rival, India.
 An initial order for 40 aircraft was delivered in two installments, and led to a further order for 71 more F-16A/B Block 15 OCU aircraft.
 Due to political developments relating to Pakistan's nuclear program, these aircraft were embargoed before delivery.
-28 remained in storage while other buyers were sought (and a 10-year lease to the Royal New Zealand Air Force fell through) due to a change in government, but ultimately it was decided that the aircraft would be put into service with the US Air Force and Navy as aggressor aircraft.
+28 remained in storage while other buyers were sought (and a 10-year lease to the Royal New Zealand Air Force fell through due to a change of government), but ultimately it was decided that the aircraft would be put into service with the US Air Force and Navy as aggressor aircraft.
 The remaining aircraft were not completed.

 The Pakistani Foreign Military Sales program is known as PEACE GATE.

 In November 2006, the Pakistan Air Force signed a Letter of Acceptance (LOA) for 18 new-built F-16C/D Block 52s, 28 F-16A/B Block 15s and 60 Mid-Life-Update M3 Tape modules/kits as part of a $5.1billion deal including fighter aircraft, their related infrastructure, training and ammunition.
 Deliveries of the F-16A/Bs were expected to begin in 2007, while the initial F-16C/Ds would likely be received sometime in late 2008 or early 2009.
 The procurement of new-built aircraft and the refurbishment and upgrade of 60 used and serving aircraft was expected to be complete by 2010–2012, as per the Pakistan Air Force Air Chief Marshal Tanvir Mahmood Ahmed.
-In April 2006, Janes Defence Weekly reported that the PAF may procure an additional 18 Block 52 aircraft.
+In April 2006, Jane's Defence Weekly reported that the PAF may procure an additional 18 Block 52 aircraft.
 In July 2007, Commander of Central Command Air Forces, Lieutenant General Gary L. North (U.S. Air Force), and another U.S. aviator flew a pair of F-16s to Pakistan for Pakistan Air Force.

 In December 2009 the first F-16/D block 52 rolled out for PAF.
 The first batch arrived in Pakistan in May 2010, and 17 F-16C/Ds had been delivered to the PAF by the end of December 2010.
 One F-16D used for testing joined the PAF in 2012 along with two examples upgraded to MLU standards in the USA.

 In April 2014, the PAF received a batch of five second-hand F-16s bought from Jordan, from an order for 13 aircraft.

 In 2016, the US approved the sale of eight F-16 Block 52 (two C and six D models) to Pakistan for $700 million.
 Pakistan had hoped to acquire the 8 F-16s for $270 million instead, with the rest being subsidized by Coalition Support Funds, but the US declined to subsidize the sale, and the deal fell through.

 In 2019, the US approved a $125 million deal with Pakistan to provide technical support to existing F-16s.